 Usually, when one tenant has repair problems, all the tenants do.
 You stand a much better chance of getting repairs made if you all act together.
 Talk to other tenants, exchange email addresses, and once you have a few interested people, call a meeting.
-Send your landlord a list of demands.
-Call the Building Inspector.
-File Rent Board petitions together.
+Send your landlord a list of demands, call the Building Inspector and file Rent Board petitions together (see below).
 If you take any of the actions, you are much stronger when you act collectively.

 Petition the Rent Board

 You can file a petition with the San Francisco Rent Board, if you are rent-controlled under the San Francisco Rent Ordinance, claiming a “Decrease in Housing Services” and ask that your rent be reduced to compensate you for your reduced habitability.
-This is the safest option to use to get repairs as it does not entail the risks of rent withholding, but it can take awhile and your rent may be reduced less than you think it should be.
+This is the safest option to use to get repairs as it does not entail the risks of rent withholding, but it can take months to get a hearing and your rent may be reduced less than you think it should be.

 If you live in an illegal unit, the Rent Board does not care and won’t report it to to DBI, so for tenants in illegal units, petitioning the Rent Board is a safe option.
 This is the best option you have for “cosmetic” or minor problems and it can also be used for housing services such as laundry facilities, parking, and elevators.

 You can sue in Small Claims or if you have many serious violations, talk to a tenant attorney.
 It is illegal for a landlord to demand or collect rent for an apartment which has serious habitability problems and you may be able to sue for part of the rent you have paid while living in substandard conditions.